 Insider’s Tip: Instead of individual orders, get one big Tchoupitoulas sundae (eight scoops and eight toppings) for the family to share.

-Every year during Pride, the city comes alive with events and activities, and many of them are family-friendly.
-Local breweries and businesses host family days which include music, crafts, sno-balls, drag performances, and more.
-Check the annual event calendar for programming that will delight the entire family while teaching compassion and inclusivity.
+Every year during New Orleans Pride, the city comes alive with events and activities, and many of them are family-friendly.
+Enjoy events like Longue Vue Family Equality Day, plus a family-friendly festival from New Orleans Black Pride.
+Check out our Ultimate Pride Guide for programming that will delight the entire family while teaching compassion and inclusivity.

 Zack Smith